Ukraine: Russia said to be using more deadly weapons in war | Law-Order

 The accuracy of Haidai's claims could not be immediately verified.

-European Commission President Ursula von der Leyen says she is in Kyiv to meet with Ukrainian President Volodymyr Zelenskyy.
+European Commission President Ursula von der Leyen visited Kyiv on Saturday to meet with President Volodymyr Zelenskyy.

-Von der Leyen said on Twitter that they "will take stock of the joint work needed for reconstruction and of the progress made by Ukraine on its European path".
+Von der Leyen said she and Zelenksyy would "take stock of the joint work needed for reconstruction and of the progress made by Ukraine on its European path".

-The European Commission, the EU's executive arm, is expected to deliver next week an opinion on Ukraine's request to be granted EU candidate status, a first step on the long path toward membership.
+The European Commission, the EU's executive arm, is expected next week to deliver an opinion on Ukraine's request to be granted EU candidate status, which would be a first step on the long path toward membership.

 Von der Leyen is making her second visit to Ukraine since Russia invaded its neighbour.
 She was one of the first European leaders to go to Ukraine during the war.